 #2 Updated by Thaddeus - over 9 years ago

 the QGS test file has two layers, an raster image showing a well defined edge --nice for hand tracing-- and a line-SHP layer with the trace of the raster layer: 8 small files in total.

 This is the export-to-PDF result under Win2k.

 This is the export-to-PDF result under Win2k with all streams unzipped using PDFtk and then dumping the streams using a script I wrote.
 6 streams are readily identified as JPG objects, one has the funny PS code to frame-mask the images behind.
 1 image is the off-place SHP trace (purple color) as a raster, which should really be vector, but blanking this object image reveals another raster (object at offset 16765?) copy of the same trace in green color now?.
 No vector data was found ??

-#3 Updated by Thaddeus - over 8 years ago
+#3 Updated by Thaddeus - almost 9 years ago

 - Pull Request or Patch supplied set to No

 This was a while ago: I'll recheck on this using the 1.7.7 later.
 This is using the QGIS' "Export as PDF" functionality and NOT the OS print services.
 As I remember, the Postscript code of the output is/appears to be corrupted, full of unnecessary operations, like saving/issuing the same PS command a few times in a row, etc. The bloated size is after unzipping the internal streams (say using PDFtk), ie, the way it has to be used/rendered by PDF application: some vector rendering of SHP produces many millions of PS code lines impossible to render on screen.